Getting Started with PackCAD Mockup

 Import Dieline

 Open PackCAD Mockup and select File > New Project.
 Import the dieline SVG file and verify that it renders correctly in the 3D viewer.
-As a sanity check, you can select View > Face Color Mode > Multicolor in order to confirm that the dieline was parsed correctly.
+As a validation check, you can select View > Panel Color Mode > Multicolor in order to confirm that the dieline was parsed correctly.
 Each panel should display a unique color:

 A common issue with dielines imported into PackCAD Mockup is that the vector lines have small gaps instead of properly intersecting (see example below).
-This can cause two adjacent panels to be connected when they shouldn’t be.
+This can cause two adjacent panels to be connected when they are not intended to be.
 If you run into trouble importing, check that your file is set up correctly.

 Thickness

 Select Thickness from the left menu and choose a material type and thickness from the presets, or define a custom value.
 For corrugated cardboard, you can select the flute size and orientation of the flutes.
-Use Offset Direction to control how thickness is applied: toward the interior face, toward the exterior face, or evenly on both sides.
+Use Offset Direction to control how thickness is applied: toward the interior, toward the exterior, or evenly on both sides.

 Import Artwork